These terms and conditions outline your, and our, responsibilities when booking a conference, training, or meeting room.

-If something is not covered here, please contact us.
+If something is not covered within the terms and conditions, please contact us.

 After making your tentative web booking, a member of the conference room team will review your request to ensure all details are correct.
 If there are any issues we will contact you.
-If all ok, you will receive an email that confirms your booking.
-Please check this carefully.
+If all correct, you will receive an email that confirms your booking.
+Please check the details.

 Half-day bookings are up to 4 hours in the following time allocations (8 to 12pm or 1pm to 5pm).
 Full day bookings are up to 8 hours.

 Rooms are available Monday to Friday, 8am to 5pm.
-We’re closed on weekends and public holidays.
+We are closed on weekends and public holidays.
 Functions held outside these times may be possible by special arrangement, but extra fees will apply.
 Please discuss your needs with a conference room coordinator.

-You need to pay invoices at least 4 working days before the date of the scheduled event via credit card.
-If payment is not received, the booking will be cancelled, and the venue made available for other customers.
+Invoices will be sent out 5 days prior to the date of your scheduled event.
+Immediate payment is required via credit card.
+If payment is not received, the booking may be cancelled, and the venue made available for other customers.

 After receiving a booking confirmation, you can still choose to cancel at no cost, providing you give at least 6 business days notice.
-If you cancel less than 6 business days before your booking date, you will be charged the full fee.
+If you cancel 5 business days or less before your booking date, you will be charged the full fee.

-All cancellations must be confirmed in writing—stating the booking number, date and location—and must be received during office hours (9am–5pm).
+All cancellations must be received and confirmed in writing during office hours (9am–5pm) and include:

 The prices quoted are current at the time of booking, but subject to change.